pradeep3sep/interviewquestion/README JavaScript.md

 1. **Function Constructor**:
    - The `Function` constructor is a built-in JavaScript constructor function used to create new function objects dynamically.
-   - It takes a variable number of arguments, where the last argument is the function body (a string containing the function's code) and the preceding arguments are the function parameters.
-   - It can be used to create functions at runtime, allowing you to generate functions based on dynamic conditions.
    - Example:
      ```javascript
      var add = new Function('a', 'b', 'return a + b;');